Deepanshu831/Deepanshu831/README.md

 <--
  some ideas to get you started for visit:

-- 🔭 I’m currently working on ...JAVA
+- 🔭 I’m currently working on ...Full Stack
-- 🌱 I’m currently learning ...DSA
+- 🌱 I’m currently learning ...How to build Web App
-- 👯 I’m looking to collaborate on ...JAVA
+- 👯 I’m looking to collaborate on ...
+Java Script
 - 🤔 I’m looking for help with ...
 GOOD MENTOR
 - 💬 Ask me about ...MY SELF
 - 📫 How to reach me: ...
 STILL NO REACH
-- 😄 Pronouns: ...DEEPANSHU
+- 😄 Pronouns: ...Ninja Developer
 - ⚡ Fun fact: ...I AM A STUDENT
 -->